k3rs3d/ringfairy/README.md

 This is a webring generator written in Rust.

-Unlike most webrings which rely on server-side code (e.g. PHP, JS) to redirect visitors, this implementation pre-generates static HTML files.
+Unlike most webrings which rely on server-side code (e.g. PHP, JS) to redirect visitors, this implementation embeds the redirects in pre-generated HTML files.
 It's similar to a static site generator, but specialized for webrings.

 The static approach allows for simpler hosting requirements (it can be hosted on GitHub Pages, etc), plus better performance as it eliminates the need for server-side processing.